 Stretch your muscles dynamically before starting your workout.
-Dynamic stretches are performed in motion and they will help get your joints and muscles acclimated for the movement they are going to be doing.
-Perform shoulder shrugs, arm circles, leg swings, arm crossovers, alternating toe touches, ankle bounces, walking lunges, side bends and spinal rotations.
+Dynamic stretches are performed in motion, and they will help get your joints and muscles acclimated to the movement they are going to be doing.
+Perform shoulder shrugs, arm circles, leg swings, arm crossovers, alternating toe touches, ankle bounces, walking lunges, side bends and spinal rotations, suggests Brian Mac.

 Perform a light warm-up to increase your core body temperature and further loosen up your connective tissue.
-Walk at a fast pace for two to three minutes, then jog for five minutes.
+March in place with high knees or walk at a fast pace for two to three minutes, recommends ACE Fitness.

 Run your intervals.
 Mark off a distance where you are running that is 40 to 50 yards long.
 After doing your warm-up, come to this location and sprint as hard as you can for the whole distance.
 Jog back to your starting point and sprint again.
 Repeat this sequence five to six times.

 Vary your interval duration.
-Use a 1:3 to 1:5 ratio.
-For instance, if you sprint for 30 seconds, you should walk between 1 minute 30 seconds and 2 minutes 30 seconds.
+Use a 1-3 to 1-5 ratio.
+For instance, if you sprint for 30 seconds, you should walk between one minute 30 seconds and two minutes 30 seconds.

 Sprint training is very intense.
 If you have not worked out in a long time, get clearance from your doctor before attempting it.